riefkyiqbalm/AC_Monitoring_System/README.md

       }
 ```
 ### 🔧 NODE-RED Setup <a name = "node_red_setup"></a>
-After the Nodejs and Node-red installation complete you can open the Nodejs CMD and write this command.
+After the Nodejs and Node-Red installation complete you can open the Nodejs CMD and write this command.
  ```
 C:\Users\Admin>node-red
 ```
-Node-Red was a web based application, so you must open the latest browser and go to [http://localhost:1880/](http://localhost:1880/).
+If there is no error massage you must open the lastest browser because Node-Red was a web-based application and go to [http://localhost:1880/](http://localhost:1880/).
 After the Node-Red is fully installed you can manage the pallete, because the MySQL pallete do not installed in Node-Red as default.
 Go to Pallete ➡️ Install ➡️ Type MySQL in search bar ➡️ Find the library and click install button.
 It was show in Picture 4

 <img width="400" height = "500" alt="gambar_my_sql" src="https://github.com/riefkyiqbalm/AC_Monitoring_System/blob/master/Picture/MySQL_Library.jpg">